json-template/JsonTemplate/README.md

 ```

 With JsonTemplate, you can do it in the following way.
 Compared to the typical solution,
-JsomTemplate saves you effort in reading and writing the escapted quotes "\"".
+JsomTemplate saves you effort in reading and writing the escaped quotes "\\"".
 ```java
 String template = "{" +
                   "  name : John," +